-Any deferment must be negotiated with the Unit before enrolment.
+Any deferment must be negotiated with the selective high school principal before enrolment.
 The request may not be approved.
 You cannot defer enrolment beyond the first day of Term 2 in the year of entry.

-Offers may lapse if the response is not returned to the Unit by the due date and if the Unit is unable to contact the applicant.
+Offers will lapse if the offer response is not returned to the Team by the due date and if we are unable to contact the applicant.

-Offers may be withdrawn if placement is made on the basis of false or misleading information.
+Offers may be cancelled if placement is made on the basis of false or misleading information.

-When an applicant declines an offer of placement, a student from the reserve list is offered the place.
+When a parent declines an offer of placement, a student from the reserve list is offered the place.
 Students will receive an offer if their position on the reserve list is reached.
 Applicants must accept any offers by the advised due date or the offer will lapse.

 - Students on reserve lists are not guaranteed an offer of a place before reserve lists close.